 According to your current diet and lifestyle, a dermatologist is best to recommend the appropriate dosage of these vitamins.

 While, so far, the sections in this post have covered the various non-surgical treatments that can tighten sagging skin; there are a couple of tips that can be kept in mind to prevent sagging skin as well.
-These tips are recommended by the best dermatologists in India –
+These tips are recommended by the best dermatologists –

 - Drink plenty of water (1-2 litres) in a day to keep the skin hydrated from within.